So let’s talk how Canon and the University of Miami are celebrated World Oceans Day (6/8).

 That’s why Canon knew this aligned with its corporate commitment of sustainability.
-As well as its dedication to conservation.
-Moreover and the environment we live in.
+As well as its dedication to conservation and the environment we live in.
 All to celebrate this year’s World Oceans Day.

 So Canon U.S.A.
 Inc. and its wholly owned subsidiary, Canon Solutions America got together.
 Then they all participated in the Coral Reef Restoration Project.
 It’s also spearheaded by the University of Miami’s Rosenstiel School of Marine & Atmospheric Science.
 It’s called FINS (Females in Natural Science) Program in the deployment of the ME20 camera.
 All to conduct cutting-edge shark research.